jpgmv1998/reproducible_paper_template/README.md

   * `regs` - to store regression outputs (tables/graphics).

-## Script templates and examples
+## File templates and examples

-All files with the prefix `_template_` contains the suggested structure for that type of file, and all files with the prefix `_example_` contain scripts adapted from its template version to process real data.
+All files with the prefix `_template_` contains the suggested structure for that type of file, and all files with the prefix `_example_` contain files adapted from its template version using real data.
 When using this template all these files should be replaced (adjusting the file name using the pattern without the prefix) or removed from your project.
 Also, the example scripts may use libraries that you won't use in your project so you should beware of adding unnecessary packages to `renv` management, one alternative is to make a copy of the project to test these features.

 ### `code`